darwino/darwino-documentation/Developer Guide/Business APIs 1a. User Information.md

 findUserByLoginID() does not identify a user with certainty; only findUser() can do that.

 There are also several functions for returning lists of users:
 - findUsers() returns a list of users based on the provided String array of DNs.
+This is an optimization, reducing the cost of finding multiple users.
+This is one call for multiple users as opposed to multiple calls, each for a single user.
 - query() takes an LDAP query (allowing ANDs and ORs) and returns a List of all matches across all directories.
 - typeAhead() performs a simple “starts with” or "contains" query, depending on the implementation provided by the driver, and returns a List of all matches across all directories.